-Aisha A Abbassi is an interdisciplinary artist and designer living in Tunis.
+Aisha A Abbassi is an artist and designer living in Tunis.

-After two years of working as a graphic designer, she left the industry in search of a more impactful way to put her creative skills to use.
-Since returning to the arts, Aisha has worked as a project coordinator and artist-in-residence in Tunis, collaboratively employing alternative forms of education and the animation of public space(s) to engage local youth and children in Fouchana and Hafsia.
+Since leaving the design industry in the US to return to the arts, Aisha has worked as a project coordinator and artist-in-residence in Tunis, collaboratively employing alternative forms of education and the animation of public space(s) to engage local youth and children in Fouchana and El Hafsia.

-Her practice has a sculptural emphasis and employs mainly sérigraphie, patterns, and textiles.
+Her practice has sculptural and social emphases and employs mainly sérigraphie, patterns, textiles, and language.
 Aisha’s interdisciplinary works facilitate a new way of seeing and the valorization of everyday shapes and objects.
 Her work lies at the intersection of art, design, and civic action and is grounded in the themes of heritage and diaspora, art as social practice, and the democratization of art.

 Through TASAWAR Curatorial Studios, Aisha wishes to find the intersection of contemporary and community arts in consideration of the local Tunisian and global contexts.
 Rather than attempting to define art, she seeks to discover its many uses and abilities in today’s context—where does it begin and end?
 What does art do?
-What can art do for Tunisia?
+What can art and curation offer in the further development of our democracy, collective identity, and individual freedoms?

 Since 2019 | Tunis.tn | Artist-in-Residence | Collectif Creatif El Warcha